openhab/openhab-webui/.github/ISSUE_TEMPLATE/OTHER_UI_BUG_TEMPLATE.md

 ```

-## JavaScript Network Output
+## Browser network traffic

 <!--
 Open the developer tools in your browser, go to the Network tab and paste
-screenshots of the network traffic and the details individual request that failed.
+screenshots of the network traffic and the details of individual requests that failed.
 -->

 ## Additional information

 <!--
-Provide any information not pertinent in the above sections that you'd like to share.
+Provide any information not pertinent to the above sections that you'd still like to share.
 -->